 Small financial institutions who need to interact with other financial institutions in their jurisdiction with minimum effort and cost.

-Several payment market infrastructures implementing the current Mojaloop protocols, would like to consider implementing the future ISO 20022 version.
-Close alignment of the proposed ISO 20022 messages with the existing Mojaloop protocols will make it simpler for participants in existing Mojaloop schemes to make the transition to a system which implements ISO 20022-based versions of the messages they already use.
+Several payment market infrastructures implementing the current IPFI protocols, would like to consider implementing the future ISO 20022 version.
+Close alignment of the proposed ISO 20022 messages with the existing IPFI protocols will make it simpler for participants in existing IPFI schemes to make the transition to a system which implements ISO 20022-based versions of the messages they already use.

-Mojaloop technologies are being used to connect Mobile Money systems with Micro-Finance Initiatives; to provide a payment system connecting all the FSPs in a given jurisdiction; and are in the early stages of supporting the incorporation of PISPs in a national payment system.
+IPFI technologies are being used to connect Mobile Money systems with Micro-Finance Initiatives; to provide a payment system connecting all the DFSPs in a given jurisdiction; and are in the early stages of supporting the incorporation of TPPs in a national payment system.

 Volumes are expected to be in the order of millions of payments per year in each payment network, in the early stages of adoption in late 2022.

-Current members of the Mojaloop foundation are listed at https://mojaloop.io/foundation/members/ .
+Current members of the IPFI foundation are listed at https://IPFI.io/foundation/members/ .

 Timing and development:

-We would like to complete registration of the messages for the protocol in mid-2022, to enable FSPs to use the registered versions in 2022H2.
+We would like to complete registration of the messages for the protocol in mid 2022, to enable DFSPs to use the registered versions in 2022H2.

-Several payment market infrastructures are implementing the current Mojaloop protocol, and would like to consider implementing the future ISO 20022 version of the protocol in late 2022.
+Several payment market infrastructures are implementing the current IPFI protocol, and would like to consider implementing the future ISO 20022 version of the protocol in late 2022.

-The submitting organisation plans to have the new candidate ISO 20022 business and message models developed and ready for submission to the RA in 2022Q2.
+The submitting organisation plans to have the new candidate ISO 20022 business and message models developed and ready for submission to the RA in 2022Q1.